DekaRelay/uni_project_microcontroller_coding/README.md

 This function operates the same as function three but is triggered when the SCI1 interrupt occurs.

     * Function 5: send serial <br>
-This function takes the data stores in the buffer and trasmits it back to the serial port it came from.
+This function takes the data stored in the buffer and trasmits it back to the serial port it came from.

 ### Exercise 3